Om-Mihani/MyProjects/README.md

 5) Independent OpenFOAM project 1: This was an independent project from an online course on OpenFOAM.
 See the problem statement inside to know more.

-6) OpenFOAM Course Project: This was a case study done using OpenFOAM where some of the results were validated against a research paper while some new cases were simulated and observations were reported.
+6) OpenFOAM Course Project: This was a case study done using OpenFOAM where some of the results were validated against a research paper while some new cases were simulated and observations were reported. detailed case study can be found here: https://cfd.fossee.in/case-study-project/case-study-run/212